-We powered through an epic make-your-own breakfast burrito bar, and were quickly down to business.
-Clean up (a whole ordeal in itself), was immediately followed with a highly informative seamanship class taught by Elle.
+We powered through an epic make-your-own breakfast burrito bar and were quickly down to business.
+Clean up (a whole ordeal in itself) was immediately followed by a highly informative seamanship class taught by Elle.
 With the basics of boat types and sails tentatively down, we got to learning knots – a key component to any functioning sailboat.
-The weird names (luff? fish? leech!?!?) and complicated diagrams became VERY real immediately thereafter during sail training.
-We threw it all together, identifying Argo’s own mainsail and jibs, 2-6ing (taking in) the lines and tying them off with our knot skills.
+The weird names (luff? fish? leech!?!?) and complicated diagrams became VERY real immediately thereafter during a sail training.
+We threw it all together, identifying Argo’s own mainsail and jibs, 2-6ing (taking in) the lines, and tying them off with our knot skills.
 We are all soooo ready to hit the water running tomorrow and get Argo moving!

 Signing off, about to go watch the super bowl that someone battled international date rates to get streaming for everybody.
 Cheers!